 The Glory Hole Team

-Emily Peltier was born in Amherstburg, Ontario Treaty #35 ancestral and unceded lands of the Anishinabek, Haudenosauneega Confederacy, Miami Odawa, Peoria, and Potawatomi.
+Emily Peltier is a white settler of Irish and French descent.
+She was born in Amherstburg, Ontario Treaty #35 ancestral and unceded lands of the Anishinabek, Haudenosauneega Confederacy, Miami Odawa, Peoria, and Potawatomi.
 Emily is an independent curator and an advocate for the wellbeing of 2SLGBTQ+ communities.
 She is the co-creator and curator of Glory Hole Gallery and Curatorial Programs Coordinator at Critical Distance.
-She currently lives & works in what is known as Toronto, Ontario.
+She currently lives & works in what is known as Scarborough, Ontario.

 Fallon Simard is an Anishinaabe artist and scholar from Couchiching First Nation from the Grand Council of Treaty #3 Territory.
 Fallon’s work interrogates state violence and mental health in so far as it is perpetuated on to Indigenous bodies, with a practice comprised of video, sound and animation.
 He holds a Masters of Art from the Interdisciplinary Masters in Art, Media, and Design Program from OCAD University.